uranusjr/pythonup-windows/docs/source/develop.rst

 .. warning::

-    PythonUp depends a lot on the Windows Registry, so certain commands still has some global implications.
+    PythonUp depends a lot on the Windows Registry, so certain commands still have global implications.
 For example, the ``uninstall`` command will uninstall Python from your system, and ``use`` will affect your global using state!